Spherical clustering in detection of groups of concomitant extremes: Preliminaries on multivariate extremes

-Observe that the corresponding faces $F_{I_1},\ldots, F_{I_k}$ are mutually perpendicular: $u^\top v=0$ for all $u\in F_{I_i}, v\in F_{I_j}\text{ and }i\neq j$, and the only common element is the origin.
-Even in this scenario identification of the groups of concomitant extremes $I_1,\ldots, I_k$ using approximate angles may not be straightforward.
-For a low-dimensional case of $d=3$ and the partition $I_1=\{1,2\},I_2=\{3\}$ Figure~\ref{fig:ex_clust} depicts a sample from the exact angular law and two samples from its approximations as could arise in practice for different threshold levels~$t$.
-We regard this somewhat simplistic scenario of mutually perpendicular faces as a starting point in the analysis of various approaches to identification of concomitant extremes.
+It may help to also assume that the above partition is unique, but this is not strictly required.
+The corresponding faces $F_{I_1},\ldots,F_{I_k}$ are mutually orthogonal: $u^\top v=0$ for all $u\in F_{I_i}$, $v\in F_{I_j}$ and $i\neq j$, and the only common element is the origin.
+Even in this scenario identification of the groups of concomitant extremes $I_1,\ldots,I_k$ using approximate angles may not be straightforward.
+For a low-dimensional case of $d=3$ and the partition $I_1=\{1,2\},I_2=\{3\}$, Figure~\ref{fig:ex_clust} depicts a sample from the exact angular law and two samples from its approximations as could arise in practice for different threshold levels~$t$.
+In these examples both clustering methods produce similar centroids (crosses for $k$-means and lozenges for $k$-pc) which are close to the respective faces, and thus the latter can be easily identified.

 Let us define the corresponding submodels $X_I$ for $I=I_1,\ldots,I_k$ which have the law of the restriction of $X$ to the indices in $I$ conditional on $\{X\in F_I\}$, and let $p_I=\p(X\in F_I)>0$ be the respective probabilities.
 Under Assumption~\ref{assumption} we thus obtain a complete description of the law of $X$ as a mixture model.
-Furthermore, $X_I\in \Sp^{|I|-1}$ satisfies~\eqref{eq:means} with $\mu_I=\mu/p_I$ and so it is a legitimate angular model in dimension~$|I|$.
+Furthermore, $X_I\in\Sp^{|I|-1}$ satisfies~\eqref{eq:means} with $\mu_I=\mu/p_I$ and so it is a legitimate angular model in dimension~$|I|$.
 Finally, we define the cross-moment matrices

 where the latter is a block diagonal matrix with $p_I\Sigma_I$ on the diagonal.
 Note that every $\Sigma_I$ is a non-negative definite matrix with trace $1$, since $\norm{X_I}=1$.
-The matrix $\Sigma$ has been used in extremes before, see Remark~\ref{rem:sigma} below.
+An expression of $\Sigma_I$ for the H\"usler-Reiss distribution is given in Supplementary Material, whereas Remark~\ref{rem:sigma} provides connections to the literature on PCA for extremes.